usefulalgorithm/usefulalgorithm/README.md

 - _You Never End_, by Moin
 - _A Shaw Deal_, by Geologist, D.S.
 - _With Love from a Padded Room_, by Crippling Alcoholism
-- _Ordinary Corrupt Human Love_, by Deafheaven
-- _God's Country_, by Chat Pile
-- _Umbilical_, by Thou
-- _CODE NOIR_, by Quinton Barnes

 </details>